AV-MMI/notes/the-odin-project/javascript/factory-functions-and-module-pattern.md

  Another of the bugs is that the **constructor property** of an object is set by the engine exactly once.
 When we define a --constructor-- function, and then use it to define a new object, the **constructor property** of our recent create object will point to the --constructor-- function that created it.
 But, if we change the **prototype property** of our --constructor-- function to some other object, without explicitly setting our object **constructor property** then al the objects created by the function will have their **constructor property** set to ***Object** --which is default--.

-### 1.1_ Without changing the prototype of our constructor function.
+#### 1.1.
+Without setting the prototype of our constructor function.

  ```